eslerm/ansible-briefly/README.md

 # Briefly Anisble

-This repository contains a rudimentary Ansible playbook and role to teach the basics of Anisble.
+Briefly Ansible was written to aid learning the fundamentals of Ansible through a desriptive and rudimentary demonstation of Ansible.
+Please read the [Ansible Documentaion](https://docs.ansible.com/) if you intend to use Ansible meaningfully.

-All files of Briefly Ansible are meant to be read so, that the reader can see how they fit together.
+All files of Briefly Ansible should to be read so, that the reader can see how they fit together.

 A high level overview of Ansible is provided in these [slides](https://eslerm.github.io/briefly-ansible/).